DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/setup.md

 ![Azure_Application_insights_screen](IMAGES/Azure_Application_insights_screen.png)

 ### 5. Enable the Periodic monitoring
-Navigate to **System administrators > Setup > DXC Insights > DXC Insights parameters > Periodic monitoring** and enable the monitoring batch service.
+Navigate to **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters > Periodic monitoring** and enable the monitoring batch service.

 The Refresh frequency values refer to the range (min & max) in milliseconds between which the monitoring batch service will be run.
 The recommended values for these are 30,000ms and 300,000ms